Digital Marketing Tips Every Business Should Know if They Want Results

 An advertisement that got a lot of responses yesterday may not work so well tomorrow.
 A blog post that ranked on the first page of search results may fall off the radar in a month.
 A website that attracted thousands of monthly visitors may have a sudden drop in traffic.

-As one example, Google released a major update in May 2020.
-This made it even tougher for small businesses to market online.
+As one example, Google released a significant update over the summer of 2021.
+This made it even more challenging for small businesses to market online.

 PROBLEM: Each Digital Platform Is Unique.
 As a Result, Many People Misuse Them.